Skip to main content

 Why This Milestone Matters:

+A strong plan isn’t just a document — it’s a tool for shared leadership, coordinated action, and measurable impact.
 Planning together keeps your work aligned, focused, and achievable.
-It’s not just about making a to-do list, it’s about setting goals that matter, identifying the roadblocks, and building a plan to get there together.
-This milestone ensures your team is equipped to manage cross-sector decision-making, navigate bias or conflict, and make lasting change.
+It’s not just about making a to-do list, it’s about setting measurable goals that matter, identifying roadblocks, and creating a plan to reach them together.
+This milestone ensures your team is equipped to manage cross-sector decision-making, navigate conflict, and make lasting change.

-- An alignment map showing how existing initiatives, partners, and resources connect to your goals.
+Develop a visual map or summary that shows how existing programs, initiatives, and resources support or connect to your strategic goals.

 What This Milestone is About: